Nurseries Online

 Flindersia species

-• F. australis is known as the ‘Australian Teak’ and is grown as a timber tree and is sometimes referred to as the Crow Ash.
-Usually around 10 – 15 m in cultivation with a rounded crown when grown in the open.
+• F. australis is known as the ‘Australian Teak’ and is grown as a timber tree and is sometimes referred to as the Australian Teak or Crow Ash.
+With the ability to cope with dry conditions as well as wet or inundated soils this makes an excellent shade tree.

 • F. brayleyana is referred to as ‘Queensland Maple’ and does require a frost free environment